chiragmatkar/PrevWorks/README.md

 First make sure you have python3 installed and give further commands to install the application

-Clone the project locally and and run below commands to setup local python env , install required libraries and then run the flask app
+Clone the project locally and run below commands to setup local python env , install required libraries and then run the flask app

 ```
 pip install virtualenv